ModSnmp Manual - Troubleshooting

 "Wrong count in response: XXX instead of XXX"

-The slave sent a response that did not correctly echo the data that ModSnmp sent in the request.
+The device sent a response that did not correctly echo the data that ModSnmp sent in the request.

 • Turn on tracing to get more information.

-• Check that your slave is functioning correctly.
+• Check that your device is functioning correctly.

 "Response PDU size incorrect: XXX instead of XXX"